ct-js/docs.ctjs.rocks/docs/migration-0to1.md

 Two ways to do that exist:

-1. Creating a new type that will display the needed image;
+1. Creating a new template that will display the needed image;
 2. Or creating a PIXI.Sprite and adding it to the room (or to the object).

 The second approach can be made in this way: